Aggregates Levy

 Aggregates Levy is a tax levied on the commercial exploitation of rock, sand, and gravel in the United Kingdom.

 History

 The introduction of a levy on the commercial exploitation of aggregates in the UK was announced in March 2000 at the 2000 United Kingdom budget, and was legislated for by part 2 of the Finance Act 2001.
 Collection of the levy began on 1 April 2002.

 Revenues were initially placed into the Aggregates Levy Sustainability Fund until March 2011, when the fund was scrapped.
 The tax is intended to promote the use of recycled aggregate.

+In Scotland it was replaced by the devolved Scottish Aggregates Tax from 1 April 2026.

 Levy rate and receipts

-Taxable aggregate has been taxed at a rate of per tonne since 1 April 2025.
+Taxable aggregate has been taxed at a rate of per tonne since 1 April 2026.